Prev NEXT

 Television stations were pretty much non-existent until 1946 or so, which is when the FCC allocated commercial broadcast bands for TV.
 By 1949, a million people owned TV sets, and by 1951 there were 10 million TVs in America.

-FM radio was invented by a man named Edwin Armstrong in order to make high-fidelity (and static-free) music broadcasting possible.
+FM radio was invented by Edwin Armstrong in order to make high-fidelity (and static-free) music broadcasting possible.
 He built the first station in 1939, but FM did not become really popular until the 1960s.
 Hence the higher frequencies for FM radio.